DiogoAbu/chatty/README.md

 Kindly open an issue [here](https://github.com/DiogoAbu/chatty/issues/new/choose) name it and label it accordingly.

 ### Releases
 We use Github Actions to test, build, and release the app.
+This is a breakdown of each [workflow](https://github.com/DiogoAbu/chatty/blob/master/.github/workflows).

+**Release workflow**
-When a push happens on `master`, `beta`, or `maintenance branchs` it will trigger some [workflow](https://github.com/DiogoAbu/chatty/blob/master/.github/workflows)
+- Triggered by pushs on `master`, `beta`, or `maintenance branchs`.

-**Android workflow:**
-- Set up the environment (gradle, node).
+- Set up the environment (node).
 - Run tests.
 - Analize commits to define next version.
 - Update version on package.json and on the native side.
 - Commit the changes.
+- Publish a new tagged release with notes.

+**Android workflow**
+- Triggered when a release is published.
+- Set up the environment (gradle, node).
+- Get version from package.json.
 - Build APK.
-- Create a release with notes and the APK.
+- Upload APK to release tagged with current version.

+### Notes
 **Associate tag with commit**
 ```bash
 git tag -d TAGNAME